 Around Place Forbin

-This square encloses Cours Mirabeau to the East and was named in the Middle-Ages as Place des Carmélites after a fountain which belonged to the Carmelites of Aix.
+The square of Place Forbin encloses Cours Mirabeau to the east.
+In the Middle Ages, it took the name of Place des Carmélites after a fountain that belonged to the Carmelites of Aix.

 Chapelle des Oblats

-In the 16th century, at the actual site of the Chapel, there used to be a little garden dominated by a pine tree around which the Huguenots used to pray.
-In 1562 during the Wars of Religions, several of these Protestants were hanged from that pine.
-Later on, orders were given to cut down the tree before a Carmelites convent was eventually built there.
+In the 16th century was a little garden on the site of the chapel.
+It had a pine tree around which the Huguenots came to pray.
+In 1562 during the Wars of Religions, several Protestants of Aix were hanged from that pine.
+Later on, local authorities gave orders to cut down the tree.
+Later on, the site welcomed a Carmelites convent.

 Rue de l’Opéra

-Between Place Forbin and Place Miollis to the East of Cours Mirabeau, the street is lined with some interesting private mansions.
+Between Place Forbin and Place Miollis to the east of Cours Mirabeau, a few interesting private mansions lined the street.
 The area is sometimes referred to as the Villeneuve District.

 Hôtel de Lestang-Parade

-Number 18, is also known as the mansion of Antoine Venel, Benault de Lubières or Piolenc.
+Number 18 is the mansion of Antoine Venel, Benault de Lubières or Piolenc.

 Hôtel de Grimaldi Régusse

-Located at number 26, this Baroque mansion was completed in 1690 by architect Louis Jaubert and features giant fluted pilasters.
+At number 26, the Baroque mansion (1690) is the work of architect Louis Jaubert and features giant fluted pilasters.
 The monumental door and its columns contain several friezes adding a certain charm to the building.